orbkit/orbkit/doc/gridbased/highlevel.rst

 Derivative Calculation
 ----------------------

-orbkit can compute analytical spatial derivatives with respect to :math:`x`, :math:`y`, and :math:`z` for the atomic and molecular orbitals, as well as for the electron density::
+ORBKIT can compute analytical spatial derivatives with respect to :math:`x`, :math:`y`, and :math:`z` for the atomic and molecular orbitals, as well as for the electron density::